unepwcmc/BlueForests/README.md

 cp .env.example .env
 ```

-Use your favourite editor (vim) to fill in the blanks:
+Use your favourite editor (as long as it's vim) to fill in the blanks:

 ```
 vim .env